History of Noam Chomsky in Timeline

 In 1999, after East Timor attained independence, Chomsky criticized the Australian-led International Force for East Timor, believing it was designed to secure Australian access to East Timor's oil and gas reserves.

-2001: Interviewed after September 11 Attacks
+2001: Interviewed After September 11 Attacks

-In 2001, Chomsky was widely interviewed after the September 11 attacks, arguing that the ensuing War on Terror was a continuation of U.S. foreign policy since at least the Reagan era.
-He also gave the D.T.
-Lakdawala Memorial Lecture in New Delhi.
+In 2001, Chomsky was widely interviewed after the September 11 attacks, arguing that the ensuing war on terror was a continuation of U.S. foreign policy.

-2002: Retired from MIT and visited Turkey
+2002: Retired from MIT

-2003: Attended World Social Forum events
+2003: Attended World Social Forum in Brazil and India

-2003: Opposed the 2003 Invasion of Iraq
+2003: Opposing the Invasion of Iraq

-2003: Visited Cuba and Published Hegemony or Survival
+2003: Published Hegemony or Survival

 2004: Carl-von-Ossietzky Prize

-In 2004, Peter Collier and David Horowitz published "The Anti-Chomsky Reader", in which they accuse Chomsky of cherry-picking facts to suit his theories.
-Horowitz has also criticized Chomsky's anti-Americanism.
+In the 2004 book The Anti-Chomsky Reader, Peter Collier and David Horowitz accused Chomsky of cherry-picking facts to suit his theories.
+Horowitz also criticized Chomsky's anti-Americanism.

 2005: World's Leading Public Intellectual

-January 2006: Criticism from Peter Schweizer
+January 2006: Criticism of Financial Practices

 In 2006, New Statesman readers listed Chomsky among the world's foremost heroes.

-2008: Death of Carol Doris Chomsky
+2008: Death of Carol Chomsky

-In 2008, Carol Doris (née Schatz), Chomsky's wife, passed away.
+In 2008, Carol Doris (Schatz) Chomsky, Noam Chomsky's wife, passed away.

-In 2008, Chomsky received the President's Medal from the Literary and Debating Society of the National University of Ireland, Galway.
+In 2008, Noam Chomsky received the President's Medal from the Literary and Debating Society of the National University of Ireland, Galway.

 2010: Denial of Entry to West Bank

-2011: Supported Occupy Movement
+2011: Supported the Occupy Movement

-September 2012: Kozloff's Criticism of Chomsky
+September 2012: Criticism of Chomsky's Ideology

 2012: Honorary Doctorate from the International School for Advanced Studies